 The FERC regulates the rates we can charge, and the terms and conditions we can offer, for interstate transportation service on our refined products and crude oil pipelines.
 State regulatory authorities regulate the rates we can charge, and the terms and conditions we can offer, for intrastate movements on our refined products and crude oil pipelines.
 The determination of the interstate or intrastate character of shipments on our petroleum products pipelines may change over time, which may change the rates we are allowed to charge for transportation and other related services.
 Shippers may protest our pipeline tariff filings, and the FERC or state regulatory authorities may investigate tariff terms.
 Further, other than for rates set under market-based rate authority, the FERC may order refunds of amounts collected under interstate rates that are determined to be in excess of a just and reasonable level when taking into consideration our pipeline system's cost-of-service.
-State regulatory authorities could take similar measures for intrastate tariffs.
-In addition, shippers may challenge by complaint the lawfulness of tariff rates that have become final and effective.
-The FERC and state regulatory authorities may also investigate tariff terms absent shipper complaint.
-If existing rates challenged by complaint are determined to be in excess of a just and reasonable level when taking into consideration our pipeline systems' cost-of-service, we could be required to pay refunds to shippers, reduce rates and make other concessions.
+State regulatory authorities may also investigate tariff terms absent shipper complaint.
+If existing rates challenged by complaint are determined to be in excess of a just and reasonable level when taking into consideration our pipeline system's cost-of-service, we could be required to pay refunds to shippers, reduce rates and make other concessions.